Field Guide to the R Mixed Model Wilderness

 yield wheat yield

-11.2.1 Data integrity checks
+11.2.1 Data Integrity Checks

 • Check structure of the data

-First, let’s verify the class of variables in the data set using str() function in base R
+First, let’s verify the class of variables in the data set using the str() function in base R

 str(dat)